-If you plan to do your own repair, begin by determining the location and extent of damage.
+If you plan to do your own fiberglass tub or shower repair, begin by determining the location and extent of damage.
 Next, see if repair is possible from the back.
 Don’t rule out cutting a hole through the subfloor under the damaged area of the tub from the basement or from the room below if the leak has already destroyed the ceiling.
 While structurally the fiberglass repair can be done equally well from either side of the tub, repairing from the back minimizes the cosmetic repairs required.
-It is the cosmetic work after the structural repair is completed that is most demanding and time consuming.
+It is the cosmetic work after the structural repair is completed that is most demanding and time-consuming.

 Repair with access to the back

 You can often reinforce the bottom of a fiberglass tub or shower from the underside while sealing the cracks.
 Clean the back and abrade it with sandpaper to prepare the surface for gluing.
 Then simply glue on a piece of plywood to the area that is cracked with epoxy thickened with one of the high-density fillers.
 Wedge the plywood in position until the epoxy cures.
 Since the plywood is likely to be stronger than the original bottom, it is not necessary to grind 12:1 bevels.
 In tightly curving areas where plywood will not fit well, you will have to apply layers of fiberglass and epoxy to reinforce the damaged section.
 However, since this is the back, extensive grinding and fitting are not necessary.

 Working from the top, gelcoated side, make sure the edges of the crack are even and fair.
 Apply cellophane tape over the cracks to minimize clean up.
 Clean up any epoxy that squeezes through cracks to the gelcoated side before it cures.